Six signs your wound is not healing right

 First, here are signs your wound is healing properly

 A wound has natural healing stages: After a wound bleeds and clots, a scab starts to form.
 There may be some swelling, pain, redness and clear discharge, but Dr. Gordillo says that’s OK as long as it’s not too much and doesn’t last more than a week.
 As the wound starts to heal, new tissue will start to grow over the wound.
-Typically, this takes a couple of weeks, depending on the severity of the wound.
+Typically, this healing process takes a couple of weeks, depending on the severity of the wound.

 Six signs that your wound is not healing